wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * Upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
 * Makes handling variation images very quick and easy.

-= Responsive - All Browsers and Mobiles =
+= Pro Version - Responsive - All Browsers and Mobiles =

 * Gallery has a 100% Responsive theme mobile and tablet display option.
 * Switch On RESPONSIVE and gallery auto detects image dimensions (Tall and Wide) and resizes itself to show each image scaled proportion at 100% wide of your Themes product page image container.

-= Product by Product Activation =
+= Pro Version - Product by Product Activation =

 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
 * Global Enable / Disable of Gallery - including Global Custom Product activation reset.
 * Global Enable / Disable of Variations feature - including Global custom product variation reset.

-= Custom Point and Click Gallery Styling =
+= Pro Version - Custom Point and Click Gallery Styling =

 * Completely Customize the look and feel of your product page Dynamic Gallery without writing a single line of code.
 * Featuring 25 different WYSIWYG options to style your gallery.